yiisoft/db/README.md

 ## Usage

-[Check the documentation docs](/docs/en/getting-started.md) to learn about usage.
+[Check the documentation](/docs/en/README.md) to learn about usage.

 ## Testing

-[Check the documentation](/docs/en/testing.md) to learn about testing.
+[Check the testing instructions](/docs/en/testing.md) to learn about testing.

 ## Support the project